pabloreyesg/Scrips-to-MRI/README.md

 for f in *; do N4BiasFieldCorrection -d 3 -i $f -o n$f -v; done

+# Denoise
+in some cases in mages with noise I prefer DenoiseImage from ANTs

+for f in *; do DenoiseImage -d 3 -i $f -o d$f -v -n Rician; done

 # dcm2nii_conversions
 Scripts to convert and reorder images
 This page provides some script to manipulate dicom images.